tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 	//sets a variable to be what the JOptionPane will output

 	JOptionPane.showMessageDialog(null, answer, "The Area", JOptionPane.INFORMATION_MESSAGE);
+	// sets what the JOptionPane will output
+	// null is needed
-	//sets what the JOptionPane will output - null is needed; answer is the variable; "The Area" is the title and the final part is the image shown (see example)
+	// answer is the variable; "The Area" is the title and the final part is the image shown (see example)

-	System.exit(0);
-	//Closes the Pane on exit.
+	System.exit(0); //Closes the Pane on exit.
 }
 ```